Wilshire Theatre: Architecture and design

 Wilshire Theater is rectangular in plan and made of concrete with a stucco façade.
 The building was designed in the Art Deco style and features a balanced and hierarchical façade, three bays with a high parapet over the central bay, wide and stepped pilasters that create verticality and divide the outside bays, additional smaller pilasters that divide the front façade, recessed panels, decorative patterns including chevrons and stepped scrolls, a marquee, and two neon signs that spell out 'Wilshire' on top of the marquee.
 The building also features storefronts on each side of the theater entrance.

 The original marquee was replaced and three arched windows above the marquee were enclosed during the 1960 remodel.
-Also replaced during the remodel were the free-standing central ticket kiosk with ticket booths and the original tile floor with terrazo flooring.
+Also replaced during the remodel were the free-standing central ticket kiosk with ticket booths and the original tile floor with terrazzo flooring.

 The theater's entrance features a recessed foyer, multi-colored terrazzo floor with an inlayed chevron pattern, several display cases, and aluminum and glass doors.

 Integrity of the building is considered high.